TanishaMehta17/Prime-Cart/README.md

 # Prime Cart

-**Primme Cart** is an Amazon-style e-commerce application designed to provide a seamless online shopping experience.
+**Prime Cart** is an Amazon-style e-commerce application designed to provide a seamless online shopping experience.
 Developed using a range of modern technologies, it includes features such as product listings, shopping cart functionality, and user authentication.

 ## Features